muhammadravi251001/medical-text-classification/README.md

 # medical-text-classification

-The code for a multi-label text classification model for medical inquiry documents using an ensemble learning approach: specifically Boosting.
+Code for a multi-label text classification model for medical inquiry documents using an ensemble learning approach: specifically Boosting.